Joker-Jerome/UTMOST/README.md

 # UTMOST

-UTMOST is a tool to perform integrative genetic studies.
+UTMOST (Unified Test for MOlecular SignaTures) is a principled method to perform cross-tissue expression imputation and gene-level association analysis.

 ## Prerequisites